hyraxbio/ember-changeset-webforms/README.md

 `ember install ember-power-select`

-If the installation does not automatically add these line to your `app.scss` file, then add them, before the line `@import ember-extended-elements`.
+If the installation does not automatically add these line to your `app.scss` file, then add them, before the line `@import ember-sundries`.

 `@import "ember-basic-dropdown";`